 The financial statements are prepared on the basis of accounting policies applicable to a going concern assumption.
-In making its assessment, management acknowledges that the ability of the Company to continue as a going concern is dependent on the generation of sufficient profits, positive cash flows and the undertaking from Bharti Airtel Limited (Intermediate Parent Company) to provide appropriate financial support; which is valid for 12 months from the approval of financial statements by the board of directors of the Company.
+In making its assessment, management acknowledges that the ability of the Company to continue as a going concern is dependent on the generation of sufficient profits, positive cash flows and the undertaking from Bharti Airtel Limited (Intermediate Parent Company) to provide DT SG with the financial support letter with the assessment of the financial position of the parent company to provide support; which is valid for 12 months from the approval of financial statements by the board of directors of the Company.